-applications once each year (in the spring semester) for admission in the fall
+We review applications twice each year (in the fall and spring semesters) for admission for the next regular semester (spring and fall).

 below for details regarding the application process.